College of Technology Admission Policy

-Pre-Graduate (Pre-Grad) is a non-degree seeking status allowing students to enroll in up to, but not more than, 12 graduate level credits prior to graduate admission.
-Students in this non-degree seeking status are not guaranteed admission to the graduate program, nor do they qualify for financial aid or scholarships.
+Pre-Graduate (Pre-Grad) is a non-degree seeking option available through the Graduate School application process that allows qualifying domestic students to enroll in up to 12 graduate level credits prior to graduate admission.
+Students in this non-degree seeking status are not guaranteed admission to the graduate program and do not qualify for financial aid or scholarships.

-Pre-Grad minimum requirements include a baccalaureate degree from an accredited institution and a 2.75 or higher cumulative GPA in the last 60 credit hours of course work.
+Pre-Grad minimum requirements include a bachelor’s degree from an accredited institution and a 2.75 or higher overall GPA.
 Additional academic background may be required to enroll in some courses.
-To apply, applicants should submit an application, application fee, official transcripts and letter of intent.
-Please see a graduate advisor for additional information.

-Pre-Grad students should apply to the graduate program no later than the end of their first term if they wish to become degree seeking.
-To become degree seeking, all Pre-Grad students must apply to a graduate program and be accepted.
+Pre-Grad students should apply to the graduate program and must fulfill all requirements for admission no later than the end of their first term if they wish to become degree seeking.

-Certificate students are admitted for the purpose of seeking a certificate, but are not degree seeking.
-Students in this non-degree seeking status are not guaranteed admission to the graduate program, nor do they qualify for financial aid or scholarships.
+Certificate students are admitted through the Graduate School application process for the purpose of seeking a certificate as non-degree seeking.
+Students in this non-degree seeking status are not guaranteed admission to the graduate program and do not qualify for financial aid or scholarships.

-Certificate minimum admission requirements include a baccalaureate degree from an accredited institution and a 2.75 or higher cumulative GPA in the last 60 credit hours of course work.
+Certificate minimum admission requirements include a bachelor’s degree from an accredited institution and a 2.75 or higher cumulative overall GPA.
 Additional academic background may be required to enroll in some certificates.
-To apply, applicants should submit an application, application fee, and official transcripts.
-Please see a graduate advisor for additional information.

 Applicable Course Credit

-Only students who have been admitted to a graduate program or Pre-Grad program will be permitted to enroll in graduate courses in the College of Technology.
+Only students who have been admitted to a graduate program, an accelerated BS/MS program, or the Pre-Grad program will be permitted to enroll in graduate courses in the College of Technology.
 Exceptions require the Dean’s approval.

-The Accelerated B.S./M.S. degree program is open to qualified undergraduate Technology majors in Retailing and Consumer Science and other Human Development and Consumer Science majors wishing to continue their education at the graduate level immediately upon completion of the B.S. degree.
-Students that are accepted in the accelerated program take up to six graduate credit hours that are applied to both the bachelors’ degree and master’s degree in the Human Development and Consumer Science Department or other Technology majors.
-Students may pursue either the thesis or non-thesis master’s degree options.
-The B.S. degree will be conferred upon completion of the undergraduate curriculum requirements with appropriate graduate courses substituted for undergraduate courses.
-The graduate degree shall be awarded based on existing requirements for the graduate degree in the term the student applies and is admitted to the graduate program.
-Admission is not guaranteed.
-Application for the accredited program is recommended for undergraduates during their junior year.
-Application and completion requirements are available from the Department of Human Development and Consumer Sciences in Room 110 of the Cameron Building or the College of Technology Academic Services Center in Room 108 T.
+These accelerated plans are designed for undergraduate students who plan to continue their education at the graduate level immediately upon or shortly after completion of a bachelor’s degree.
+Students that are accepted into an accelerated plan can take up to six graduate credit hours that are applied to both the bachelors’ degree and master’s degrees in the applicable program.
+Students can pursue either the thesis, project, or course-only master’s degree option.
+The bachelor’s degree will be conferred upon completion of the undergraduate curriculum requirements with prescribed graduate courses substituted for undergraduate courses.
+The graduate degree will be awarded based on existing requirements for the graduate degree in the semester that the student applies and is admitted to the graduate program.
+Admission to the graduate program is not guaranteed and must be gained through the Graduate School admission process.
+Application for the accelerated plans is recommended for undergraduates during their junior year and is completed through inquiry with the undergraduate advisor of each program offering the accelerated option.